tonsky/rum/README.md

 (rum/render-html (my-comp "hello"))
 ;; => "<div data-reactid=\".ibf34u\" data-react-checksum=\"189533501\">hello</div>"
 ```

+Rum server-side rendering does not use React or Sablono, it runs completely in JVM with no overhead/complications of JavaScript.

 Server-side components do not have full lifecycle support, but `:init`, `:will-mount` and `:did-mount` from mixins would be called at the component construction time.